 Will I lose My Disability Benefits if I move to a different state?

-If you are planning to move to another state. and would like to know how your move will affect your Social Security disability payments, be sure to contact your local Social Security office, or visit SSA.gov.
-A benefits representative should be able to help you assess your circumstances, determine any income limits in your destination state, as well as provide an estimate of your new SSI payment.
+The SSA advises individuals planning to move to another state to contact their local Social Security office or visit SSA.gov.
+A benefits representative should be able to help assess specific circumstances, determine income limits, and provide an estimate of the new SSI payment.

 For more SSI help or information on SSI back pay, contact Trajector Disability Advocates.

 Disclaimer: The information provided on this site is for general information purposes only.
 All information on the site is provided in good faith, however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any such information.
 An attorney-client relationship has not yet been formed.
 No information on this site constitutes the provision of any medical, legal, or Social Security benefits advice and is not intended to be a substitute for independent professional advice, judgment, diagnosis, or consulting.
 All situations are unique based on individual factors.
 If you need specific advice (for example, medical, legal, psychological, financial, or advice regarding Social Security benefits), please seek a professional who is licensed or accredited in that area.